Rl16193/Toronto_House_Prices/README.md

-# Toronto_House_Prices
+# Toronto_House_Price

 ## Data

-Housing Market Data for the last 4 years was obtained from Canada Mortage and Housing Corporation. https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/housing-market-data.
-The type of units included are apartments and townhouses.
+We delve into the task of predicting housing prices in Toronto using different models.
+The dataset used is sourced from the Canada Mortgage and Housing Corporation (CMHC) and covers the housing market data for the last 4 years.
+Specifically, we focus on apartments and townhouses in Toronto.
+The average size of Toronto houses is approximately 1600 square feet, which can allow us to analyze the change in rates per square foot.

+The housing market data used in this analysis was obtained from the Canada Mortgage and Housing Corporation.
+You can access the data tables and research reports from their website: CMHC Housing Market Data. https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/housing-market-data.

-The average value of the houses sold, new construction only is listed for each month.
-Months where insufficient houses where sold or the sale price was confidential we are unable to arrive at an average value.
-It is replaced with null.
-Areas with over 40 price values are considered for the predictive model.
+To ensure data reliability and accuracy, we consider only the average values of houses sold in new constructions for each month.
+In cases where insufficient houses were sold or the sale price was confidential, we replace the average value with null.
+For predictive modeling purposes, we focus on areas with over 40 price values, ensuring a sufficient sample size for robust analysis.

 ## Stationary and Non-Stationary Data

-AD Fuller test is conducted to determine this.
-Housing Prices for Toronto fall under stationary data.
-Housing prices for Milton fall under non-stationary data.
-We use log function to transform the data.
-We use differencing techniques to make non-stationary data, stationary.
-Then we compare ARIMA, SARIMA, RandomForest Regressor models on the house price data.
+We begin by conducting the Augmented Dickey-Fuller (ADF) test to determine the stationarity of the data.
+The housing prices in Toronto are found to be stationary, while the prices in Milton are non-stationary.
+To handle non-stationary data, we apply data transformations, including the use of the logarithmic function, and employ differencing techniques to make the data stationary.
+We applied various models including ARIMA, SARIMA, and RandomForestRegressor to predict housing prices in Toronto and Milton.

 ## Result

-1. The City of Toronto does not show a general upward trend that is expected for real estate pricing and observed in a few specific locations.
+1. Unlike many other locations, Toronto does not exhibit a consistent upward trend in real estate pricing across the entire city.
+Instead, specific areas within Toronto experience notable variations in pricing trends.

 ![image](https://github.com/Rl16193/Toronto_House_Prices/assets/100053788/96b2e01c-036d-4c12-a70a-cdb145961d6e)